zahlman/zahlman.github.io/posts/2025/12/31/oxidation.md

     Seriously.

     Nothing prevents a Python program from caching in a more intelligent way.
 It could also trivially cache the unpacked files from a wheel instead of (just) the wheel.

-Speaking of which...
+    Speaking of files...

 1. One of the features `uv` is praised for, outside of its speed and ergonomics, is that its environments don't waste redundant disk space.
 Even without making several copies of `pip` itself (to avoid the issues with the `--python` option), it will waste your disk space in the long run by copying the files for the same wheel into multiple environments.